 Meanwhile, deep fry the onion until golden brown.
 Drain on paper towels.

 Fry the potatoes.
 Keep aside on paper towels.
+(Optional.
+You can add raw potatoes along with the chicken)

 Bring about 3 cups of water to a boil in a separate vessel (stovetop, duh!).
 Add salt, a bay leaf, and a cinnamon stick.
 Add the rice and cook until almost done.
 Soaked rice takes only 3-5 minutes to cook.
 Strain the rice when it’s nearly done and layer it on the chicken in the slow cooker.